-Vittorio Gallo, Ph.D., a neuroscientist working in the field of white matter disorders, was named chief research officer at Children’s National Health System.
+Vittorio Gallo, Ph.D., a neuroscientist working in the field of white matter disorders, was named chief research officer at Children’s National Hospital.
 Dr. Gallo, director of the Center for Neuroscience Research at Children’s National for the past sixteen years, is also the Wolf-Pack Chair in Neuroscience at Children’s Research Institute.

 As chief research officer, Dr. Gallo is instrumental in developing and realizing Children’s Research Institute’s long-term strategic vision, which includes building out the nearly 12-acre property once occupied by Walter Reed National Military Medical Center.
 The new research innovation campus will serve as a regional innovation hub and support Children’s scientists conducting world-class pediatric research in neuroscience, genetics, clinical and translational science, cancer and immunology.